-- in the process of developing new gardens or modifying established gardens - preparing landscaping plans as part of planning permit requirements, and/or - involved in the Shire's Weeds to Mulch program (see page 6).
+- in the process of developing new gardens or modifying established gardens - preparing landscaping plans as part of planning permit requirements, and/or - involved in the Surf Coast Shire Council's fuel reduction programs (see page 7).

-It may also serve as a useful reference for:

-- landscape architects

-- · Surf Coast Shire employees, and

-- other individuals, businesses and agencies involved in vegetation management and/or landscape design in high fire risk communities.
+It may also serve as a useful reference for other individuals, businesses and agencies involved in vegetation management and/or landscape design in high fire risk communities.